rivermd/DesktopAssistant/README.md

 # DesktopAssistant
-Basic code for creating a desktop assistant in Python
+Basic code for creating a desktop assistant in Python.